The first five things to know:

 These are the truths that shook the world.
 And they are the truths that need to shake the worldly church again.

-I have been “in ministry” now for thirty years.
+I have been “in ministry” for over thirty-one years.
 I have served churches in Tennessee, Indiana, Oklahoma, Kentucky, Louisiana, Alabama, California, and North Dakota.

 I am very happily married to Sharon.
-Over thirty years now!!!
 She is my best friend, soulmate, and pretty much any positive superlative you could insert here.

 Sharon and I have two incredible progeny, Gabby (married to Ryan) and Joe.
 All three of them are pursuing their life goals with passion and very proud parents.